Integer Overflow in libarchive RAR Reader Causes Double-Free

 Vulnerability Analysis

-CVE-2025-5914 is exploitable with local system access, requires user interaction and a small amount of user privileges.
+CVE-2025-5914 is exploitable with local system access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
 Public availability of a proof of concept (POC) exploit exists for CVE-2025-5914.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Weakness Type